 Odds are, your lav isn’t.
 Unless you have some really old wireless mics, your lav is probably legal for use.
 Also, while the law protects public service frequencies from interference, they don’t really return the favor.
 The FCC does not protect the rest of us from interference with our lavs from other devices.
 Good thing each block has many frequencies to operate at.
 If you are ever experiencing interference from another signal on the frequency you are using, change it.
 Note also that when working with multiple lavs you can keep them on different channels but you should use them in the same frequency range to prevent problems.
 Here’s a much better guide on working with multiple channels and ensuring proper operation.

 For the Sennheisers, typically you’ll find the setting to change transmission frequencies and channels under the Main Menu, then Advanced, then Tune.
-Find out more than you’ll ever need to know via their site.
-On the Lectrosonics, there is an access door you flip open with two switches inside – one for channel and one for operating frequency.
+On Lectrosonics, there is an access door you flip open with two switches inside – one for channel and one for operating frequency.
 More on that subject can also be found on their site.

-If you’re the paranoid type, here’s a full list of no-no devices straight from the horse’s mouth.
+If you’re the paranoid type, here’s a list of no-no devices.
 I reiterate that this is U.S. regulation only.
-If you’re the planning type, here’s a Frequency Finder for snagging an open channel.
+If you’re the planning type, here’s a Frequency Finder for snagging an open channel or check out the Frequency Finder app.
 Lastly, if you’re filming an event and using lavs for sound (common at weddings), get friendly with the sound technician (just how friendly is up to you).
 Often they can tell you exactly how to set your lavs in conjunction with their own audio gear for interference-free sound.

 Latest posts by Alexandria Huff (see all)

 - 10 Year Anniversary Celebration: 10 Things You Didn’t Know About BorrowLenses - May 16, 2017